Vegan Bacon Crumbles

 These vegan bacon crumbs are smoky, crunchy, and salty, just like real bacon!
 They’re made out of coconut, take just 20 minutes to make, and are gluten-free.

 Bacon is one of the most universally loved foods in the world.
 It has so many amazing flavors: it’s sweet, salty, smoky, savory, and rich.
-It’s also pure meat, and super unhealthy.
-So I decided to find the best recipe for vegan bacon crumbles.
-The goal was to find a plant-based recipe that had all the flavor and indulgence of bacon bits, while being healthy.
+It’s also pure meat, so I decided to find the best recipe for vegan bacon crumbles.
+The goal was to find a plant-based recipe that had all the flavor and indulgence of bacon bits, that I could easily put together in my own kitchen.

 This recipe does exactly that.
 It uses flaked coconut, which is rich, nutty, and has a fatty flavor.
 Tamari, liquid smoke, paprika, and maple syrup give the vegan bacon crumbles the traditional bacon flavor.
 This recipe is fun and easy to make, and only takes about 20 minutes.
 Plus, it’s gluten-free!
 Give this to a bacon lover in your life, and they might not even know that it’s not real bacon!